henrikx2/FYS3150/Project3/Report/report.md

 According to the Tables 6.1.1-6.1.4, it is obvious that all four approximation methods have the possibility to give precise results with good decimal precision (at least $<0.001$).
 Looking at Figure 3.1.1, it is trivial to see that the Monte Carlo methods are the ones where the error is decreasing fastest as one spends more time (and therefore more integration points) doing the calculations.
 This is quite naturally a consequence of the fact that there are six for-loops (nested loops) in the Gaussian Quadrature algorithms, and only two loops in the Monte Carlo algorithms.
 Though, this doesn't mean that both the Monte Carlo algorithms are superior.

-In fact, looking at Table 6.1.3, which contains the values of the Brute Force Monte Carlo algorithm, and comparing the minimum error to the both the GaussLeg and GaussLag algorithm, it actually has a larger minimum error.
+In fact, looking at Table 6.1.3, which contains the values of the Brute Force Monte Carlo algorithm, and comparing the minimum error to both the GaussLeg and the GaussLag algorithm, it actually has a larger minimum error.
 So, the Gaussian Quadrature methods are more prescise than the Brute Force Monte Carlo.
 Though, looking at the time it takes to reach these values, the table turns somewhat.
 GaussLeg and GaussLag uses approximately 5 and 2 minutes respectively to calculate the integral with an error of $\sim10^{-3}$.
 While MCBF uses approx. 1.5 minutes to achieve almost the same accuracy.

 It seems that the MCBF algorithm won't give an error smaller than $\sim0.001$, but when applying the importance sampling, the results change rigorously.
-The MCIS gives an with the error lying in the 6th decimal ($\sim9\cdot10^{-6}$).
+The MCIS method may give an integral with the error lying in the 6th decimal ($\sim9\cdot10^{-6}$).
 None of the other algorithms are able to match this accuracy, at least not with the same speed.
-It seems GaussLag has the potential to reach a smaller error, but when it uses approx. 2 min to have 3 digits precision, one can only imagine what it needs to match MCIS.
+It seems GaussLag has the potential to reach a smaller error than the one listed, but when it uses approximately 2 minutes to have 3 digits precision, one can only imagine what it needs to match MCIS.

 MCIS is not only superior when it comes to decimal precision, it also has an impressive speed.
 Take in example Table 3.1.1, where the time used to have the error in the 4th decimal is given for all algorithms.
 Simple calculation makes MCIS $\sim2400$ times faster than GaussLag!
-And even faster than GaussLeg.
+And even more faster than GaussLeg.

 Compared to the above mentioned speed up from Gaussian Quadrature to Monte Carlo with imporance sampling, the speed up from the use of parallelizaton is not that extreme.
 Table 3.3.1 shows the relative improvement of speed as function of steps.
-From this, it reads that parallelizaton may give a total speed up of the factor 0.72.
-If the goal is to have a large decimal precision, then parallelization is definetly an advantage, but with if less decimal precision is wanted, then the speed of the algorithm is already very good, so the parallelization wouldn't spare that much time.
+From this, it reads that parallelizaton may give a total speed up by a factor of 0.72.
+If the goal is to have a large decimal precision, then parallelization is definetly an advantage, but if high decimal precision is not needed, then the speed up of the algorithm would not be more than by a factor of 0.37-0.58.

+One interesting aspect of the parallelization is that for $n=1000$ the algorithm runs almost 8 times slower **with** the parallelization.
+This may be due to the way the parallelization software translates the sequential code into a *smarter* code, which with higher $n$ eventually gets efficient.

 ## 4.2 Variance

 When it comes to the Monte Carlo methods, there is one aspect evolving from the use of Probability Density Functons that is relevant to discuss.
 This is the behavior of the variance, $\sigma^2$.
+When it comes a general set of data; low variance is good.
+It is interesting to see the difference in variance in terms of the two algorithms MCBF and MCIS.
+This can be interpreted by using Figure 3.2.1.
+In this figure, it is obvious how the variance is lower in the method with importance sampling.
+There is also an internally *trend* that the variance is decreasing as function of $n$.
+Though, there are some oscillations.

 # 5 Conclusion

-Concluding remarks of the whole projects and all its methods.
-What can be done further?
-What waas not satisfying?
+As a final remark, the methods...

+What was not satisfying?

+Further investigation would be to ...

 # 6 Appendix

-## 6.1 Tables
+## 6.1 Tables with data

 In this section is the tables with all experimental data listed.
 The error values are given as the deviation from the exact solution.